 Park just left and down the hill from the park entrance or just right and up the hill by the observation tower.
 The map shows the route from the observation tower.
 It is preferred to start the ride from the lower parking lot that takes you by the little waterfall.

-After the meadow, work your way down to what you rode your ass up here to do.
-The first trip down is a blast!
-Quick drops coupled with fast ups with roots and random logs to contend with, not to mention the stray deer or two.
+After the meadow, quick drops coupled with fast ups with roots and random logs to contend with, not to mention the stray deer or two.
 Once the trail reaches the bottom, it climbs back up with an optional rocky mini-loop.
 The rocks are not too difficult to negotiate (says the guy that has walked them more than once), but add more variety to an already diverse trail.

 At the top of the last climb, it's time for the Gully.
 Fun, fun, fun!!
 The Gully winds its way in splendid fashion down a gully (imagine that) throwing rollercoaster dips and dives, sandy washouts, rooty climbs, and rocky playgrounds.
-The rest of the ride back to the car is a good cool down and playing in the waterfall wouldn't hurt!
+The rest of your ride is riding doubletrack and road back to the wild turkey lot.
+There is a rooty surprise and singletrack that you'll want to hit!